-The American Speech-Language-Hearing Association defines childhood apraxia of speech (CAS) as a neurological childhood speech-sound disorder in which the precision and consistency of movements underlying speech are impaired in the absence of neuromuscular deficits.
-However, neuromuscular deficits may or may not be present as a co-existing condition.
-In the recent past, other terms such as developmental apraxia of speech and developmental verbal dyspraxia have been used, but in 2007, the American Speech-Language Hearing Association issued a position statement recommending that one term, "Childhood apraxia of speech," be used to describe the pediatric form of the disorder from all etiologies (idiopathic, neurological, and neurobehavioral).
+The American Speech-Language-Hearing Association defines childhood apraxia of speech (CAS) as a neurological childhood speech-sound disorder in which the precision and consistency of movements underlying speech are impaired in the absence of neuromuscular deficits.1 However, neuromuscular deficits may or may not be present as a co-existing condition.
+Etiologies may be idiopathic, neurological, and neurobehavioral.
 CAS can result from infections, trauma, or heredity, or it can occur with no apparent cause.